 CDLAC requires owners of affordable housing properties that were financed by the issuance of bonds to participate in annual certifications for CDLAC bond compliance.
 As issuer, the City performs bond compliance monitoring duties for CDLAC per Section 5220 of the CDLAC regulations.
 Each year, the City is required to submit a certification to CDLAC that all of its bond-funded developments are complying with the features originally identified in application to CDLAC and contained in Attachment A to the CDLAC resolution.

-- Certification of Delivery of Public Benefits Form (2017 version)
+- Certificate of Delivery of Public Benefits Form

-- Certification of Compliance I Form 2000-2016 Projects (2017 version - cut and paste onto project sponsor letterhead)
+- Certification of Compliance I Form 2000-2016 Projects (cut and paste onto project sponsor letterhead)

 - Certificate of Completion for Qualified Residential Rental Projects

 - 8703 Form

 - City of San José Rent Roll format